Sweetest love i do not goe

 In the second stanza,the speaker compared himself to the sun.
 The poet explained to his wife that last night the sun went away and the darkness appeared.
 But it came back again the next day with a new morning leaving the darkness and sadness behind.
 The sun neither had any desire nor sense.
 So the poet explained to his wife that if the sun could complete its long journey around the world and come back, then so could the poet.
 He also believed that they could make the best of this bad situation by teaching bad luck how to leave them alone.
 Poet concluded ‘Song: Sweetest love, I do not go’ by asking his lover not to cry or sigh over him.
 This would only cause him to fall into harm’s way and/or damage their relationship.
 He loved her and was going to make sure they were in one another’s company again soon.

 In the third stanza,The poet explained how weak human power was.
 When good fortune would come, one could not add more time to the good part of their life.
 He felt miserable that nobody could bring back the lost good times of their life.
-The poet said that when the bad times would come , we should fight that phase with all our strength.
+The poet said that when the bad times would come, we should fight that phase with all our strength.
 It is human nature that when the bad times come we extend the length of the bad time by worrying about it all the time that we end up extending it even more.
 But if we could teach bad times a good lesson then this bad fortune would not hamper us and our happiness for the rest of our lives.
 So the poet wanted to say that good and bad days were a part of life and one should welcome both phases because whatever happened, will happen and no one can stop that.

-In the fourth stanza The poet expressed his own unhappiness at his lover’s sadness.
+In the fourth stanza The poet expresses his own unhappiness at his lover’s sadness.
 He said when his lover breathed, she was not only breathing in air or oxygen but instead, she was also taking the poet’s soul away.
 The crying of his wife was both kind and unkind.
 The reason why he used the word kind was because her cry showed her love towards the poet and the pain of their separation.
 But at the same time when he saw her crying, it killed the poet bit by bit and that’s why this was unkind when she cried and her tears fell.
-So the poet wanted her lover not to waste his life by getting sad and crying all the time.
+So the poet wanted her lover not to waste her life by getting sad and crying all the time.
 That would be best for the poet as well as his lover.

 In the fifth and the last stanza the poet was referring to his beloved wife’s heart as divine, heavenly and pure.
 Poet wanted his wife not to bring any bad thoughts about him and their parting situation because sometimes, destiny could play its part and the most fearful thought in their mind that they were afraid of, could come true.
 So the poet suggested that his wife should think that they were together every day and night.
 Even when they were sleeping together she should assume that they were just facing their backs towards each other.
 He left her with the encouragement that two people whose love was their very lifeblood could never be parted and they were always together in spirit.
 They were keeping one another alive through their love.
 Thus, the poet finally said their love was immortal.
 No matter what happened he would always be with his beloved wife.
 If he was not physically present, then his soul and this love would always be alive inside his wife’s heart.